Surgery - Lymph Node Dissection

 The risk of lymphedema increases with the number of lymph nodes removed.
 This means the risk of lymphedema is generally less with sentinel lymph node biopsy than with axillary lymph node dissection.
 There are ways to treat lymphedema.
 Any signs of swelling should be immediately reported to a doctor.1,3

 These are not all the possible side effects of lymph node dissection.
-Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with lymph node dissection.
+Talk to your doctor about what to expect or if you experience any changes that concern you following lymph node dissection.

 Things to know about lymph node dissection